|

 Asset and nameplate images - Shows the asset and nameplate gallery.

-Asset data - Shows the asset data such as asset identifier, asset name, asset type, site name, organization name, serial number, subscription,
+Asset data - Shows the asset data such as asset identifier, asset name, asset type, site name, organization name, serial number, subscription, subscription expiration, description, country, and external asset reference ID.

 Nameplate data - Shows the nameplate-specific data, such as drive type, short type code, motor standard, speed, etc.